With the Premier League now under way, Vital Wolves will be bringing you a new feature we have entitled The Vital Wolves Mauling.

 Basically it’s 10 questions with an editor from the Vital website of our next opponents (clever huh?)

-1. What do you make of Wolves, how do you think they have fared back in the Premier League?
+1. What do you make of Wolves, how do you think they have faired back in the Premier League?

-2. Which Wolves player has caught your eye this season?
+2. Which Wolves player would you like in your team?

 3. Ultimately do you think Wolves will avoid the drop?